ediscoins/strategy/README.md

 ## License

-This strategy is provided under [Your License Terms].
+This strategy is provided under [EdisCoins License Terms].
 See the LICENSE file for more details.

 ---